-We’re currently responding in the territory of Beni, province of North Kivu, where a new epidemic has been declared.
+We’re currently responding in the territory of Beni, province of North Kivu, where a new Ebola epidemic has been declared.
 The virus has now emerged in locations places where access is extremely challenging due to the presence of armed rebel groups.
-97 people have died since the outbreak began on the 1st August.
-We are already helping over 138,000 people, by providing clean, safe water and working with local community leaders and volunteers to increase understanding of how to prevent Ebola.
+So far, 300 cases have been reported and 186 people have died since the outbreak began on the 1st August.

 Emergency food, water and sanitation: Oxfam's response

 Oxfam is helping more than 400,000 people in the DRC.
-Our priority is to provide clean water and sanitation facilities to displaced people and hosting communities to prevent the spread of disease.
+Our priority is to provide clean water and sanitation facilities to displaced people and hosting communities.
 In collaboration with the World Food Program, we are distributing emergency food to 100,000 people.